-Another option that is just as effective for transferring wood burning stencil designs and elements, numbers, and letters is plastic stencils.
+Another option that is just as effective for transferring wood burning stencil designs and elements, numbers, and letters are plastic stencils.

 These are made of food-grade PET (polyethylene terephthalate).
 This is the chemical name for polyester.
 It is 100% body-safe, non-toxic, odorless, durable, flexible, re-usable, and easy to clean.

 This flexibility allows you to use it on all sorts of shapes and curves.
 This is perfect for most projects.

 The only snag is that you cannot transfer these designs using a hot wood burning pen.
 The plastic will melt.

-You need to use a pencil for transferring and then outline the design freehand with a pyrography tool and nib of your choice.
+You need to use a pencil for transferring the wood burning templates and then outline the design freehand with a hot pyrography tool and nib of your choice.

-Making your own custom stencils for wood burning is not a difficult process.
+Making your own custom pyrography stencils is not a difficult process.

 You will have to spend time doing the preparation and execution to get a good quality template that you are happy to use.